laggykiller/hackintosh-gmk-nucbox2/README.md

 Feel free to submit pull requests to help improve this project!

+The EFI should also work in BeeLink SEi8

 # How to use?
 For more details, read dortania guide: https://dortania.github.io/OpenCore-Install-Guide/